 - Work undertaken on the analysis and measurement of the footprint of its investments in respect of biodiversity, in particular for BNP Paribas Asset Management and BNP Paribas Cardif.

-"BNP Paribas Asset Management published its biodiversity roadmap in 2021 and has set ambitious targets to reduce the impact of investments on biodiversity and to integrate biodiversity issues into its business engagement activities.
+"BNP Paribas Asset Management published its biodiversity roadmap in 2021 [updated in 2024] and has set ambitious targets to reduce the impact of investments on biodiversity and to integrate biodiversity issues into its business engagement activities.
 At COP15 of the CBD, BNP Paribas Asset Management participated in the launch of the Nature Action 100 initiative, promoted by a group of NGOs and investor initiatives, aimed at promoting a high level of corporate ambition to support the protection and restoration of nature."

 Focus on the case of the horseshoe crab